Turtlepus11/Turtlepus11/README.md

 Just a random Github user.

--How to reach me: Discord @Reyn#7244 (prone to changing)
+- How to reach me: Discord @Reyn#7244 (prone to changing)
--Pronouns: Unlike you blue-haired liberals I don't have pronouns.
-You will refer to me only by my name. /s He/him -Fun fact: Has played Gex.
+- Pronouns: Unlike you blue-haired liberals I don't have pronouns.
+You will refer to me only by my name. /s He/him
+- Fun fact: Has played Gex.